 Answer: Hiring a Personal Injury Attorney to represent you is a very personal and important effort.
 Attorneys operate under a strict code defined in the Rules of Professional Conduct and Oregon Code of Professional Responsibility.
 These standards are written and enforced by the Oregon State Bar to insure a professional relationship is established and maintained between the client and their Attorney.
 The best advice in what to look for in choosing the Right Lawyer for you comes from the Oregon State Bar.

-- Describe the key aspects of your reputation and the practice?
-What are you known for?
-Strengths?
+- Describe the key aspects of your reputation and the practice What are you known for?
+What are your strengths?

 - Do you have the resources and availability to actively work on my case?